Ethics and Reproductive Technology

 A Book Review of Ethics of Assisted Reproductive Medicine: A Comparative Study of Western Secular and Islamic Bioethics by Dr. Sharmin Islam

-In the summer of 2019, I had the privilege to spend a few weeks attending the International Institute of Islamic Thought (IIIT) summer program.
+In the summer of 2019, I had the privilege of spending a few weeks attending the International Institute of Islamic Thought (IIIT) summer program.
 There, I chose gene-editing as my topic of interest and in an effort to find relevant English-language works was directed to the institute’s publications on bioethics.
+That’s when I found Eastern University (Bangladesh) Associate Professor Sharmin Islam’s book, Ethics of Assisted Reproductive Medicine: A Comparative Study of Western Secular and Islamic Bioethics.

-Boston University Professor George J. Annas concisely noted in 1984 that dependable birth control made sex without reproduction possible…now medicine is closing the circle…by offering methods of reproduction without sex.”
-[1] Sexual ethics deals with the former, but Ethics of Assisted Reproductive Medicine by Eastern University (Bangladesh) Associate Professor Dr. Sharmin Islam addresses the latter: to what extent are these technologies permissible to use, who can use them, and how do different philosophers, bioethicists, medical experts, public health officials, lawmakers, and ulema’ (Muslim jurists) approach related ethical issues that arise from such usage?
+For most of human history, reproduction and intercourse were indistinguishable.
+One meant the other.
+The notion that reproduction could occur independently of physical intimacy, entirely divorced from the act of bodily union, would have been inconceivable in earlier eras.
+With the rise of science and technology, intercourse and reproduction are more sharply demarcated than ever, a separation made possible—and increasingly normalized—by modern medicine.
+Boston University Professor George J. Annas noted in his 1984 journal article that dependable birth control made sex without reproduction possible…now medicine is closing the circle…by offering methods of reproduction without sex.”
+[1] Sexual ethics deals with the former, but Ethics of Assisted Reproductive Medicine addresses the latter: what are methods of reproduction without intercourse, and how do different philosophers, bioethicists, medical experts, public health officials, lawmakers, and ulema’ (Muslim jurists) approach related ethical issues that arise from such usage?

-Dr. Islam’s book tackles these questions in a comparative manner: first by defining western secular bioethics and Islamic bioethics, and then comparing the conclusions on the morality and permissibility of four methods of assisted reproductive technology (ART).
+Dr. Islam tackles these questions in a comparative manner: first by defining the contours of western secular bioethics today, an overview of Islamic bioethics, and then a survey of positions on the morality and permissibility of four methods of assisted reproductive technology (ART).

 Bioethics